Abubakar2820/Abubakar2820/README.md

 - **Data Handling**: Data cleaning, wrangling, and preparation
 - **Soft Skills**: Problem-solving, storytelling with data, critical thinking

-With a strong foundation in **data analysis, statistical methods, and visualization**, I bring a comprehensive approach to identifying trends and optimizing decision-making processes.
+My strong foundation in data analysis, statistical methods, and visualization enables me to take a comprehensive approach to identifying trends and optimizing decision-making processes.

 ---